EvolOfThings/Evoluron/Evoluron.md

 - A task with an effort on a streak gains momentum proportionally to the efforts.
 However, the duration of the goal is unpredictable.
 But Pareto Principle can help reach the goal sooner.
 11/11

 - Take a small step, stay consistent with it.

+- Always be proactive physically even if there's fatigue or lethargy.
+Physical movement chnages the dynamics of it.